AVSLab/basilisk/docs/source/Install/installOnWindows.rst

 Install Swig
 ~~~~~~~~~~~~
-The standard windows swig version 3 or 4 is suitable for Basilisk (see `Configuration
+The standard windows swig version 4 is suitable for Basilisk (see `Configuration
 Instructions <http://www.swig.org/Doc1.3/Windows.html#Windows_swig_exe>`__).
 Download the swig zip file, which includes ``swig.exe`` file, and unzip it into somewhere like ``C:/Program Files/Swig``